-A separate structure, measuring forty by sixteen feet, was located next to the dwelling and served as and oil room and stable.
-On November 23 and 24, 1873 a violent storm washed away roughly one hundred feet of protective work around the station.
+A separate structure, measuring forty by sixteen feet, was located next to the dwelling and served as an oil room and stable.
+On November 23 and 24, 1873, a violent storm washed away roughly one hundred feet of protective work around the station.
 Due to its exposed location, the lighthouse was routinely threatened by storms.

 John H. Newcomb was appointed keeper in July 1874, following the death of Keeper William Armstrong.

 The original tower eventually succumbed to erosion around 1945 and was replaced by a beacon atop a skeletal tower until the present lighthouse, a square tower rising from the corner of a one-story building, was constructed in 1980.
 Ronald A. Wood kept the light from 1963 until it was unmanned in 1987.